Ocramius/OcraCachedViewResolver/README.md

 # OcraCachedViewResolver

-OcraCachedViewResolver is performance-oriented Laminas MVC 2 Module that increases performance in your application by caching the process of resolving template names to template paths.
+OcraCachedViewResolver is performance-oriented `laminas/laminas-mvc` Module that increases performance in your application by caching the process of resolving template names to template paths.

 In [`laminas/laminas-mvc-skeleton`](https://github.com/laminas/laminas-mvc-skeleton), the process of resolving template